STAND. COM. REP. NO. 2511

-Your Committees on Economic Development, Tourism, and Technology and Water and Land, to which was referred S.B.
-No. 3058 entitled:
+Your Committee on Water and Land, to which was referred S.B.
+No. 2531 entitled:

-As affirmed by the records of votes of the members of your Committees on Economic Development, Tourism, and Technology and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 3058, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 3058, S.D.
+As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2531, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2531, S.D.
 1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Water and Land,